Text and photos: Peter Mann

 Frank Whitby.
 Wounded twice.
 5th Staffordshire.

-You’d expect to see stained glass in a church – and there’s certainly plenty in Hatley St George church.
+You would expect to see stained glass in a church – and there’s certainly plenty in Hatley St George church, designed by the Cambridge artist William Henry Constable.
 Each window (other than the east window) ‘features’ three saints, the names of some of whom have faded into history, along with much of the colour of the glass, especially the faces.

 The church has a hammer beam roof with eight carved wooden angels decorating its supports.
 It’s always worth looking at the angels during a service and wondering when everyone has left whether they fly around to chat to one another.
 Eight stone bosses, four pairs of male and female looking like the kings and queens on a pack of playing cards, carry the weight of the supports.